stanislowskij/stanislowskij/README.md

 - ☕ I have some experience in Java, back-end development and client-server architecture, and am looking to expand my skills in these areas.

 I don't have much going on yet, but I'm excited to post updates about what I'm up to here once I get around to it.

----

-# What I'm learning

-- 💻 Concepts of hardware architecture
-- 🧾 Compilers, parsing and grammars
-- ✏️ C, C++ and Python
-- 🐚 Shell scripting and Unix commands
-- 🧩 OOP design patterns